jeanmattique/local/Trinity-FAQ.md

 <a name="ques_how_long"></a>
 ##How long should this take?

 Trinity run-time depends on a number of factors including the number of reads to be assembled and the complexity of the transcript graphs.
 The assembly from start to finish can take anywhere from ~1/2 hour to 1 hour per million reads (your mileage may vary).
+If you have a large data set, be sure to use the --normalize_reads parameter to greatly improve run times.

 <a name="ques_sra_fq_conversion"></a>
 ##How do I use reads I downloaded from SRA?

 RNA-Seq data downloaded from SRA tends to exist in a .sra file that needs to be converted to fastq file format.
-This can be done using the http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?cmd=show&f=software&m=software&s=software[SRA Toolkit] like so:
+This can be done using the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?cmd=show&f=software&m=software&s=software) like so:

       SRA_TOOLKIT/fastq-dump --defline-seq '@$sn[_$rn]/$ri' --split-files file.sra